 This includes the last step when your toilet paper reaches U.S. shores or land borders.
 A top-line customs broker works in close tandem with the CBP and will be able to get your paper goods into America with little problem.

 Working with a customs broker can give you advantages over your competitors that is well worth the added cost.
 Having an industry expert on your team can truly pay dividends in a variety of ways.

 Now that you know about importing toilet paper into the US, you should still strongly consider using USA Customs Clearance to shore up any gaps in knowledge you still have on the subject.
-We offer import consulting sessions where you get 1-on-1 time with one of our import consultants to ask them any questions you have.
+We offer personal import consulting sessions for a reasonable price where you get 1-on-1 time with one of our import consultants to ask them any questions you have.